-Advancing Health Research in Humanitarian Crises project, will serve as a pilot to help determine if there is sufficient interest in a recurring event in the future.
+Advancing Health Research in Humanitarian Crises project, served as a pilot meeting to help determine if there is sufficient interest in a recurring event in the future.

 About the Global Forum